Why belong to a scandalized Catholic Church?

 • Fast forward to the 1920-1960's.
 The devil had a major apocalyptic attack up his sleeve.
 Homosexuality was hidden in society, and same sex attracted men were looking for a place to act out, to be respected, and to be unsuspected... the priesthood.
 They got into seminaries through deception, lying and created a network where they helped and promoted each other.
 They moved up through the ranks and some became bishops and cardinals.
 It was the "lavender mafia".

-• These bishops and liberal gay theologians tried to liberalize Catholicism but every attempt by the liberal bishops failed.
+• These bishops and liberal gay theologians tried to liberalize Catholicism but the magisterial teachings held solid.
 The devil had to settle for scandal, and a big scandal it was.

 • About 25-50% of nominal Catholics left the Church as the media amplified the scandal, dioceses had to go bankrupt under the legal fees and reparation payouts.
 The media talked about a Catholic genocide against native kids, although no actual graves have been found in two years, and no media has retracted.